ovh/venom/README.md

 ```

 A `skip` statement may also be placed at steps level to partially execute a testcase.
+If one condition from the skip block is not true, it's skipped.

 If all steps from a testcase are skipped, the testcase itself will also be treated as "skipped" rather than "passed"/"failed".

 ```yaml